Throughout the history of mankind maps have been used as

 redrew the border in favour of the French, in exchange for France ’s renunciation of fishing rights off the

-Subjective generosity by European map makers granted countries like Congo DR and Sudan extensive and uncontrollable territories,
+coast of Newfoundland Congo DR Sudan extensive and uncontrollable territories,

 To make their mapping work easier colonialists employed the